This Gochujang Pasta is creamy, spicy, and SO saucy! It's made with 8 ingredients and is ready in 20 minutes! Perfect for a weeknight dinner!

 Why You'll Love This Recipe

-- Ready in 20 minutes and perfect for when you're short on time.
+- This gochujang pasta is ready in 20 minutes and it's perfect for when you're short on time.

-- Made with 8 ingredients that you probably have at home right now.
+- It's made with 8 ingredients that you probably have at home right now.

-- Packed with flavor and creaminess from the combination of gochujang and heavy cream.
+- It's packed with flavor and creaminess from the combination of gochujang and heavy cream.

-- Easy to make with minimal effort.
+- It's easy to make with minimal effort.
 No fancy methods.

 What is Gochujang?